MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/whats-new/edgeHTML-15.md

 - The latest Microsoft Edge implementation is turned off by default and ships behind a flag (type `about:flags` in your address bar to turn on the feature).

-- Microsoft Edge support external credentials stored in USB keys and doesn't support credentials in Bluetooth devices yet.
+- Microsoft Edge supports external credentials stored in USB keys, however does not yet support credentials in Bluetooth devices.
 The current API also supports embedded credentials stored in the TPM.
 A software fallback is used if TPM is not available on the device.

 - If the developer specifies to use embeded credentials, the currently logged in Windows user account must be configured to support at least a PIN, and preferably face or fingerprint biometrics.
 This is to ensure that Windows can authenticate the access to the TPM.